This post may contain affiliate links. Please read our disclosure policy.

 creating a water bath for flan.

-2. Cooling: Remove from oven and let the flan cool in the water bath for about 1 hour.
+1. Bake and cool: Bake for 45 minutes until the edges are set but the center still jiggles slightly.
+Remove from the oven and let the flan cool in the water bath for 1 hour.

 running a knife around the sides of a ramekin to unmold a flan.